Czech Republic Crypto Tax 2

 Crypto Taxes in Czech Republic

-According to Article 4(1) of the Payment System Act, cryptocurrencies aren’t treated as electronic money and pursuant to Article 2(1)(c) of the Payment System Act, they aren’t considered funds either.
+Under Article 4, paragraph 1, of the Payment System Act, cryptocurrencies are not electronic money, and under Article 2, paragraph 1(c) of the Payment System Act, they are not funds.

 In the Czech Republic, taxes are collected and administered by the Tax Offices.
 Although the tax year coincides with the calendar year, companies can opt for an accounting year as their tax year.

-Czech Crypto companies are subject to paying the following general taxes:
+Czech Crypto companies are obliged to pay the following general taxes:

 • Corporate Income Tax (CIT) – 19%